machingclee/2020-11-11-deep-learning-study/README.md

 ```

 ### 2020-11-21-network-surgery
+In this folder we still focus on flowers17 dataset.
 We concatenate VGG-16 network with our dense network.
 This time we not only train our dense part, we also re-train VGG-16 net from layer 15 onwards.

 Why 15?
 By running [inspect_model.py](https://github.com/machingclee/deep-learning-study/blob/main/2020-11-21-network-surgery/inspect_model.py) we can inspect the structure of VGG-16:
 <details>